 Semester: On Demand Semester hours: 1-3 Requires permission of the faculty advisor.
 Pass/no pass grading.

-Semester: Summer Semester hours: 1 This credit is earned by the students during the 12 day trip to Ireland in the May session.
-The contentious political culture of Ireland has transitioned multiple times throughout the last three hundred years.
+Semester: Summer Semester hours: 1 This credit is earned by the students during the 12-day trip to Ireland in the May session.
+The contentious political culture of Ireland has transitioned multiple times throughout the last 300 years.
 Governmental, non-governmental, religious, and local groups have emerged in the debate about governmental power in Ireland and Northern Ireland.
 This course will trace the current developments in Irish politics through a history of the IRA, Sinn Fein, Ulster Unionist, and Irish Nationalist party.
 The protest rhetoric in these social movements has framed the political identity of the citizens of these two countries.
 This course will track the progression of current developments in Irish politics by examining communication attributes of the various organizations that have engaged in the political protests.
-We will travel to Dublin, Belfast, Derry, Galway and Dingle to gain diverse political and religious perspectives in the respective countries.
+We will travel to Dublin, Belfast, Derry, Galway, and Dingle to gain diverse political and religious perspectives in the respective countries.
 Introductory material will be presented prior to departure so students have a historical and political context in which to understand the political protest and the cultural tours.
+Prerequisite: IDS 276

 Semester: Fall Semester hours: 2 This course emphasizes the teaching of biology or chemistry at the secondary 5-12 level.
-Methods of teaching these subjects (including incorporation of active hands-on experiences), reviewing texts for content appropriate to various grade levels, and the use of technology in the classroom will constitute major parts of the course.
+Methods of teaching these subjects, including incorporation of active hands-on experiences, reviewing texts for content appropriate to various grade levels, and the use of technology in the classroom, constitute major parts of the course.
 Particular attention will be paid to thinking, reading, listening, writing, and speaking instruction.
 Teaching diverse and at-risk student populations will also be discussed.
 This course is the capstone course for the biology or chemistry education major.
+Corequesite: EDC 420

 Semester: On Demand Semester hours: 3 This course reviews current literature regarding leadership.
 Different leadership theories are explored in the context of current literature.

-Semester: Spring Semester hours: 3 This course operates on a format of open discussion, risktaking, initiative, honest self-assessment, experiential exercises, and observation of real-life leadership practice.
+Semester: Spring; Even years Semester hours: 3 This course operates on a format of open discussion, risk-taking, initiative, honest self-assessment, experiential exercises, and observation of real-life leadership practice.
 It will challenge students to craft their own perspectives strengthened through critical examination of case studies, workshops, readings, and local public leaders who will share their own leadership perspectives.